About Me

 MPhys; Physics; Durham University; October 2014 - June 2018

-Outside of astronomy, I can normally be found either playing rugby (I'm the one in the hat) or watching some form of sport - rugby, NFL, cricket ... .
+Outside of astronomy, I can normally be found watching some form of sport - rugby, NFL, cricket ... .
 I occasionally play the sax and also enjoy cooking.

 Research